CapitainHolmes/cookbook-project/README.md

 a specific recipe and what tags are associated with a recipe.
 The User will also be able to search for a specific recipe based on it's cuisine.

+- I made some mockups before starting this project to get an idea of what my application could look like when it's fully complete, these can be found **[Here.](https://github.com/CapitainHolmes/cookbook-project/tree/master/mock--ups)**

 ### User Stories:

 - As a User I want to be able to search for a specific recipe based on the cuisine.